Kylie Jenner & Travis Scott Still Spending Time Together For Stormi Webster’s Sake, Sources Say

 we took our baby on an adventure yesterday ???????????????? ugh i love this little girl so much. not only do i think she‘s the cutest thing in the world.. she’s got the sweetest, smartest, most special little soul ???????? p.s. the pat on the back at the end of the video gets me every time ????

 Jenner and Scott made headlines back in October when they announced that they were breaking up after two years together.
-The pair were spotted for the first time together at Coachella in 2017, and had Stormi that following year.
-Jenner confirmed the breakup on her Twitter page and shared that she and Scott were focusing on putting Stormi first and their friendship together.
+The pair were spotted for the first time together at the Coachella festival back in 2017, and Jenner had Stormi that following year.
+Jenner confirmed the breakup on her Twitter page and shared that she and Scott were focusing on putting Stormi first and keeping their friendship together.

 While the breakup between the famous exes initially came as a shock to their fans, there’s reportedly a chance that Scott and Jenner will work their relationship out.
 The Keeping Up with the Kardashians star is reportedly focusing on raising Stormi and isn’t sure at the moment if her love life will involve Scott in the future.
-She does, however, want Scott involved in Stormi’s life as much as possible.

 “Kylie loves Travis very much but there are still a few issues to work on for a future between them both to actually work out,” the source continued.
 “Kylie is well aware of the importance of family and how Stormi needs her father and Travis wants to be there for her as well.”